SiphonSquirrel/steve/README.md

 The MOTD (message of the day) is an array of string, where each string is printed on its own line when the game begins.

+### Items Section

+The items section is used to define items the user might find in the world.
+It provides an area to give a human readable name and description to the item.
+The items section is a dictonary where the key is the item id, and the value is the item description.
+For example:

+	"key" : {
+		"name" : "House Key",
+		"desc" : "Locks and unlocks my house!"
+	}

+This describes the item whose id is "key".
+The name of the key (when printed to the user) is "House Key" and the description is "Locks and unlocks my house!"

 ### Room Section